 A brief story about a quite strange and tiny insect who stayed for a while - unrequited obsession.

 He was stuck between the door and the wall of my bedroom when I found him.
 I understood soon enough that he was yearning for my blood, and he very much likely has been yearning for my blood for a while now.
 It was a quite strange and tiny insect and he was flying all over my studio, gathering pieces of information about me, probably assuming that, the closer he got to me, the closer he would get to my blood.
-He is wrong.
-I knew he was wrong, as I was running away from him, sticking to the opposite side of whichever wall he landed in.
+He was wrong.
+I knew he was wrong, as I ran away from him, sticking to the opposite side of whichever wall he landed on.
 I got tired quite fast.

 He is been here for a while now and I am guessing he deserves a name.
-I decided his name is “Frank”, I named it after Kafka and Sinatra, and he knows I adore them.
-He always rests on my poster of Sinatra.
+I decided his name was “Frank”, I named it after Sinatra.
+He always rests on his poster.

 As sunrises and sunsets go by, he becomes part of my routine.